jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 ### Appendix  4: Reproducibility information

-The source code for the RMarkdown document and other accesory artifacts is available at the repository:
+The source code for the R Markdown document and other accessory artifacts is available at the repository:
 [https://github.com/jmcastagnetto/practical_machine_learning-coursera-june2015](https://github.com/jmcastagnetto/practical_machine_learning-coursera-june2015)